 Their algorithm has a unique focus on promoting organic content, figuring out which posts work best and amplifying your natural, authentic voice to get the best results on social media.

-Organic reach on Instagram has been decreasing consistently recently, why should we invest time and money on the platform?
+Organic reach on Instagram has been decreasing consistently, why should we invest on the platform?

 It’s true that organic reach is declining.
 This will make Instagram less appealing to some people, no doubt about that.